Getting Started With Your Classes

 Avoid close contact with people who you know are ill or who are coughing and/or sneezing.
 Remember that there are a variety of respiratory illnesses that may cause such symptoms; so don’t assume someone who is ill has the novel coronavirus.

 The Centers for Disease Control and Prevention recommends cleaning and disinfecting frequently touched objects and surfaces using a regular household cleaning spray and disinfecting wipes.
 Information Technology Services has created a handy guide for cleaning and disinfecting common computing, office and telephone equipment.

-Highline’s Facilities department will be cleaning and disinfecting high-traffic areas and high-touch surfaces more often, with special attention to door handles and keyboards.
-They will also clean bathroom Dyson air dryers several times a day, which can harbor germs.
-The college will be ordering large quantities of disinfectant wipes and hand sanitizer stations and/or bottles that will be distributed across campus.
+Highline’s Facilities department is cleaning and disinfecting high-traffic areas and high-touch surfaces often, with special attention to door handles and keyboards.
+They also clean bathroom Dyson air dryers, which can harbor germs, several times a day.
+Employees can also request spray cleaner and disinfectant wipes to help keep learning spaces and offices clean.

 In times of fear and uncertainty, there is often misinformation shared as a result of bias and, at times, discrimination or xenophobia.
 COVID-19 is a global concern that can make anyone sick, regardless of their race or ethnicity.
 Highline College is committed to providing a safe and inclusive environment for all who study, work or visit.

 If you experience or witness any bias or harassment, report it to Highline Public Safety at (206) 592-3218.
 You can also report the behavior to the Student Assessment and Information Team (SAIT).
 The goal of the SAIT is to take an informed, proactive and preventive approach to addressing potentially threatening behaviors.